lexicaQ/ionos-mailer/README.md

 # IONOS Mailer

 A professional, high-performance email marketing application designed for privacy, security, and scalability.
-Built on **Next.js 16**, **TypeScript**, and **PostgreSQL**, it offers a robust alternative to commercial SaaS platforms by leveraging your own SMTP infrastructure (IONOS, AWS SES, SendGrid, etc.) while ensuring strict data isolation and sovereignty.
+Built on **Next.js 16**, **TypeScript**, and **Neon (Serverless PostgreSQL)**, it offers a robust alternative to commercial SaaS platforms by leveraging your own SMTP infrastructure (IONOS, AWS SES, SendGrid, etc.) while ensuring strict data isolation and sovereignty.

 This documentation serves as the comprehensive technical specification and operational guide.